 Because da Vinci was left-handed, he found it easier to write from right to left.
 That means his notes can only be read in a mirror.
 To make his writings even more private, he often employed a kind of shorthand and didn’t worry about perfect penmanship or proper punctuation.

 What he did care about was carefully recording his lab notes and his many ideas for new inventions: everything from a flying machine to a submarine prototype.
 (Check out a page from one his notebooks here.)

 Similarly, during Charles Darwin’s voyage on the HMS Beagle, he kept a series of field notebooks that he filled with his scientific observations.
 Below is a page from one of the books:

 The philosopher Blaise Pascal also carefully wrote down his research and observations.
-The Pensées, published after his death, is a collection of the many thoughts on philosophy and theology that he jotted down on scraps of paper as he prepared a defense of Christianity.
+The Pensées (affiliate link), published after his death, is a collection of the many thoughts on philosophy and theology that he jotted down on scraps of paper as he prepared a defense of Christianity.
 You can see one of those scraps of paper here.

 Whether you’re researching an article or a novel, you need a place where you can organize all of that material.

 When I’m working on a blog post, I use Evernote.
 I have found this app to be the perfect place to store the many articles and quotes I collect.
 Evernote has a feature that allows you to save anything you see online—including text, links, and images—into your Evernote account with a single click.